WalkervilleElementary/WalkervilleElementary.github.io/projects/mech.md

 #### Drive Train

 [pic of drive train]
 Again, the drive train was designed in onshape, cut using the laser cutter, and assembled.
 The robot is powered by Barber-Coleman motors geared at a [insert gear ratio here].
 Additionally, we attached encoders to keep track of distances travelled.
+The encoders gave us a bit of trouble when they started breaking down after time trials, but since we had been keeping on a good timeline we were able to replace the encoders and fix the issues in a timely manner.

 [pic of hallway testing?]